Sorry. I was a bit angry.

 It’s been almost a year since I last posted about the challenges of returning to work after my son died.
-As always, I hope that it’s helpful for anyone else on a similar journey and friends who kindly ask how life is.
+As always, I hope that what follows is helpful for anyone else on a similar journey and friends who just want to know how life is.

-You don’t stop grieving for a child, you just learn how to manage it.
-For me the key has been to work with it rather than be controlled by it, which is the main reason why I stopped blogging regularly.
-I was stuck in a self-defeating cycle of grief, writing about it and just going back and forth between the two.
+I’ve discovered that you don’t stop grieving for a child, you just learn how to manage it.
+The key is to work with it rather than be controlled by it, which is why I stopped blogging about it regularly.
+I was stuck in a self-perpetuating cycle of grief, writing about it and going back and forth between the two.

 Returning to work has been more difficult than I expected.
 In some ways the personal emotional impact has been easier to handle.
 You expect to be distraught if your child dies.
 It’s awful but natural, whereas going back to work has often felt anything but.

-I’m self employed which gave me the flexibility to take time off but, when I did finally go back, I found that grief had stripped me of discipline and ambition.
-It felt pointless and banal.
+I’m self employed which gave me the flexibility to take time off but, when I did finally go back, I found that grief had destroyed my discipline and ambition.
+The business I had been building felt pointless and banal.
 It had been easy before Edward died – I picked up work regularly but now, without any motivation, it dried up.
-On the few occasions I did get work I found it hard to focus and my standards dropped.
+On the few occasions I did get work I found it hard to focus and the quality of my work was poor.

-Financial stress was never on my radar as a consequence of grief but, as the work disappeared, money became a real problem.
+Financial stress is not something you think of as a consequence of grief but, as the work disappeared, money became a real problem.
 In the end we were forced to live off our savings but at least we had some.
-I’d saved up a decent amount buy a house after Edward’s operation to be closer to my wife’s parents in Yorkshire.
+I’d saved up a decent amount to buy a house after Edward’s operation to be closer to my wife’s parents in Yorkshire.
 We knew we would need help as he grew up and it made sense to be nearer to them.
 It was all part of Plan A to get Edward to adulthood and a possible heart transplant, but when he died it all went out of the window along with my sense of purpose.
-I’d never considered Plan B.
+I never considered a Plan B.

 I reasoned that some decent work would eventually turn up, that we had been unlucky enough already and deserved a break.
 A sort of natural justice.
-But nature is indifferent; it doesn’t judge.
-In fact, it doesn’t care.
-We weren’t in this position because we deserved it or due to some karmic force but because shit happens, something I finally acknowledged during a sobering look at our finances.
-We had three months left before absolutely everything ran out.
+But nature is indifferent; it doesn’t judge or care.
+We weren’t in this position because we deserved it or due to some karmic force but because shit happens.
+I finally accepted this when a sobering look at our finances revealed that we had three months left before absolutely everything ran out.

 There’s nothing quite like the fear of your family being homeless for motivation.
 I threw the kitchen sink at it and started networking furiously.
 I met up with old contacts and did the rounds.
-I told them I was back and ready.
+I told everybody that I was back and ready.
 I applied for the role of Managing Director of an ad agency and quickly ended up on the final shortlist of two candidates.
 I didn’t get it but it was close and just the confidence boost I needed.
-Encouraged, I embarked on a hectic schedule of meetings and interviews with ad agencies and brand consultancies, almost all of which got to the final stage – more than 30 interviews in total.
-It was exhausting.
+Encouraged, I embarked on a hectic schedule of more meetings and interviews with ad agencies and brand consultancies, almost all of which got to the final stage – more than 30 interviews in total.

 Perhaps the timing was right – the opportunity appeared just as I sorted out my head and the money ran out.
 In fact, three jobs turned up at the same time and, unlike me, I chose the one with the least money but felt right.
 Progress again.
-I feel like saying something trite about never giving up, but it’s more about learning how to manage your grief.
+I feel like saying something trite about never giving up and discovering the meaning of life, but it’s more about learning how to manage your grief.
 I still have my moments.
 Occasionally things get on top of me or something triggers a difficult memory but I go for a walk and clear my head.
 My confidence is slowly returning and I’m starting to deliver decent work again.
 Who knows where it will lead, but it’s good to be here after all that’s happened.

 What changed?
 Well, the most significant moment came courtesy of my GP.
 I was feeling genuinely unwell.
 Nothing specific, just low, physically and mentally.
 I had been sleeping 2-3 hours a night for more than 6 months and was exhausted.
 I was avoiding sleep because I hated the quietness and sadness that came with it.

 I was expecting him to give me a pep talk.
-I’d heard it all before and ignored it but this time he said something that stuck.
+I’d heard it all before but this time he said something that stuck.